 12- Quran and backbiting:

-In the Quran, Allah (SWT) states that honouring parents comes directly after believing in Him.
-In many verses of the Holy, Quran man is required to believe in Allah and to be good, merciful and compassionate to his/her parents.
-The Holy Quran draws our attention to the hardship that mothers have to face while conceiving, giving birth and nourishing their babies.
+In the Quran, Allah (SWT) states that honoring parents comes directly after believing in Him.
+In many verses of the Holy, Quran man is required to believe in Allah and to be good, merciful, and compassionate to his/her parents.
+The Holy Quran draws our attention to the hardship that mothers have to face while conceiving, giving birth, and nourishing their babies.
 According to the Quran, it is forbidden to direct even the slightest sign or word of anger towards parents.

 14- Quran and Belief in the Unseen: